-Legal Studies intends to provide opportunities for you to explore the law and its impact on your life.
+Legal Studies aims to provide opportunities for you to explore the law and its impact on your life.
 Many significant legal and social issues face individuals and groups in Australian society.
-Being informed to you legal position, rights and responsibilities requires citizens to be informed.
+Being an active citizen requires you to be informed of your legal position, rights and responsibilities.
 During your Legal Studies course, you will learn to investigate and understand the Australian Legal System.
-Legal Studies will assist you in being an informed citizen, with skills to better question and contribute to the improvement of laws and the legal process.
+Legal Studies will assist you in being an informed citizen and provide you with skills to better question and contribute to the improvement of laws and the legal process.

 Legal Studies intends to help you develop knowledge, skills and attributes to enhance your ability to participate as informed, proactive and critical members of society.
-Legal Studies will help you to understand the impact of the law, legal system and legal processes in your daily life.
+Legal Studies will help you to understand the impact of the law, the legal system and legal processes in your daily life.
 The course should promote and motivate you to make constructive assessments of the law, and make informed judgements from both practical and critical social perspectives.

-In Legal Studies you have an opportunity to travel to the Supreme Court in Brisbane to view live cases and visit the Queensland Police Museum.
+In Legal Studies you have an opportunity to travel to the Supreme Court in Brisbane to view live cases, visit the Queensland Police Museum and conduct research in the Queensland Law Library.

-Legal Studies Pathways
+Legal Studies Pathways Structure

-CAREER PATHWAYS Solicitor Barrister Judge Magistrate Politician Police Force Defence Force Border Force Foreign Affairs International Relations Business Criminology Forensic Science Information Technology
+Solicitor

+Barrister

+Judge

+Magistrate

+Politician

+Police Force

+Defence Force

+Border Force

+Foreign Affairs

+International Relations

+Business

+Criminology

+Forensic Science

+Information Technology

-Unit 1 - Criminal Law Unit 2 - Governance An introduction to Queensland's An introduction to Governance Criminal Justice System Australian governance Court structures and processes The democratic process Sentencing processes Accountability of government Legislative aims of punishment Separation of Powers Division of Power Criminal Law Crimes against the person, Civil Law property and the public good.
-Defamation law Analysing criminal evidence Defences to defamation Defences to criminal charges Freedom of speech Youth Justice Case Studies
+Unit 1 - Criminal Law Unit 2 - Governance An introduction to Queensland's An introduction to Governance Criminal Justice System Australian governance Court structures and processes The democratic process Sentencing processes Accountability of government Legislative aims of punishment Separation of Powers Criminal & Civil Law Division of Power Analysing criminal evidence Defences to criminal charges Human Rights in Legal Context Youth Justice Human Rights • Defamation law, Freedom of HR in Australian Contexts Speech Case Studies

 Unit 1 Unit 2

 Investigation Combination Exam

 Inquiry report Part A

-Written • Written
+Written Written

 • 600 - 800 words 6 Short Answer questions

 Part B

-• Written
+Written

 Extended response to stimulus

 Seen and unseen

-• Total word count : 500 - 800
+• Total word count: 500 - 800

 words